 Law enforcement background is not required to qualify as a Pennsylvania Sheriff.
 Last year legislation was proposed to make it a requirement; but, this legislation has not yet moved out of committee.
 Price says, "If elected, as I relied on attorneys to know their expertise in the law firm in which I worked, I would rely on the deputies to know theirs.
 My main focus would be setting the policy, mission, and vision of the Office of Sheriff to maintain the peace in Pike County."

-Page 2 of 3 - As do most Pike County residents, Price has a deep love of God, family and country.
+As do most Pike County residents, Price has a deep love of God, family and country.
 She holds two Bachelor’s degrees: one in government and English from Georgetown University and one in Great Books from Thomas Aquinas College.
 She sees that, "Our Founding Fathers were right when they warned that we would lose more freedom by gradual encroachments by those in authority than by sudden usurpations."
 She says, "In many ways we have all been asleep at the wheel.
 Our country is becoming one we can hardly recognize.

 We have allowed many policies the Founding Fathers warned against: gun control, an excessive welfare state, a garrison surveillance state, over-entangling foreign alliances, a grandiose and omnipotent central government, ruinous taxation, and over-printing of paper money not backed by gold and silver standard.
 This last has caused rising inflation and diminishment of the savings of the middle class.
 Limited central government was the goal of the Founders because it is a mathematical certainty that the bigger the government, the smaller the individual’s freedom."